Papalia crime family: History

 Antonio's wife, Maria Rosa Italiano, also came from a Mafia family, the Italiano clan, who also participated in Perri's gang.
 Maria Rosa initially married Antonio's younger brother Giuseppe Papalia Jr., giving birth to two sons in Italy, however when Giuseppe died, she immigrated to Canada with her two sons in 1923 to marry Antonio.
 Johnny, the oldest brother to Frank, Rocco and Dominic Papalia, half-brothers Joseph and Angelo Papalia, brother-in-law Tony Pugliese, and associates, all worked in running his clubs and gambling operations.
 In 1940, Antonio Papalia was sent to internment at Camp Petawawa as part of the Italian Canadian internment, as potentially dangerous enemy aliens with alleged fascist connections to Benito Mussolini's regime.
 During this internment he served some time with Perri, however Papalia was released two years before Perri, in 1941, after he convinced the authorities that he was not a Fascist.
 The authorities imposed conditions upon his release such as he stay out of Hamilton and regularly check in with the police.
 Papalia then began to expand his enterprise with his son Johnny who had some relationship with the Buffalo crime family.

 In the 1950s, loan sharking and extortion became important parts of the family's operation.
-1955, with assistance from Sylvestro, Papalia started opening charter gambling clubs in Hamilton and Toronto.
+In 1955, with assistance from Sylvestro, Papalia started opening charter gambling clubs in Hamilton and Toronto.
 Sylvestro's son-in-law Danny Gasbarrini, Papalia's brothers Frank, Rocco and Dominic, half-brothers Joseph and Angelo, brother-in-law Tony Pugliese, and associates Red LeBarre, Freddie Gabourie, Frank Marchildon and Jackie Weaver, all worked in running Papalia's clubs.
 After police raids, Papalia started working with James McDermott and Vincent Feeley in several clubs throughout southern Ontario.
+The principle enforcer for the family was the boxer Howard Chard, whose scarred face made "the perfect image of frightfulness".

 By the late 1950s, Johnny Papalia was a made man in the Buffalo family, and boss of the Papalia family Ontario faction.
 By the early 1960s, he earned his reputation from the French Connection, a smuggling operation that supplied over 80 percent of America's heroin market between the 1960s and 1970s—developing strong connections with the Buffalo family.
 By that time, he was considered to be the "most organized crime figure" in Ontario.

 Johnny was extradited to the United States for trial in 1962 for his role in the French Connection heroin smuggling ring, found guilty and sentenced to 10 years.
 In 1968, after serving less than half the sentence, he was released from a United States prison and sent back to Canada.